Software Application Developer Salary

 If you're an application developer or planning to become one, it's a good idea to take a look at what your peers are making before negotiating your salary.
 In 2011, the median salary for software application developers was $89,280.
 However, your experience, certifications, where you live and the company you are applying to can all play a role in how much you earn.

-Software application designers create applications like games and word processing programs, which are used on computers and other electronic devices including tablets, cell phones, and Smart TVs.
+Software application designers and developers create applications like games and word processing programs, which are used on computers and other electronic devices including tablets, cell phones, and Smart TVs.
 Because applications are so abundant in the consumer market, many people don't realize that there are many other types of applications used by governments, manufacturers and other businesses.
 For example, a small business wanting a customized accounting software would hire an application developer, as would an oil company that needs an application to monitor flow levels.

 National Salary Overview

 The median salary for software application developers in 2011 was $89,280 according to O*NET, which means half of the developers earn more than this figure and half earn less.
 The Bureau of Labor Statistics last calculated the salaries of software developers in 2010.
 That year, the median salary was $87,800.
 The top 10 percent of earners in 2010 made over $133,100, while the bottom 10 percent made under $54,000.

 Most companies looking for software application designers require that candidates have a bachelor's degree in computer science, software engineering or other related disciplines.
 For some positions, a master's degree is required, or experience in the industry for which the applications are needed.
 Creating applications for an insurance company, for example, may require familiarity with different platforms than creating applications for an automobile manufacturer.